Call for Proposals: Land-Based Learning Initiatives (2026–27)

 Eligibility & Key Dates

-We welcome projects and collaborative partnerships with the potential for long-term programming and multi-year funding, aiming to establish, build upon, and scale best practices in land-based learning, while also building local and institutional capacity over the long term.
+We welcome projects and collaborative partnerships aiming to establish, build upon, and scale best practices in land-based learning, while also building local and institutional capacity over the long term.

 For further details on eligibility, matching funds, etc., please refer to the most recent Strategic Science Fund Program Guide here.